l-koehler/FF-converter/README.md

 On Linux, use your distributions package manager or pip to install these.
 On Windows, use [python.org](https://python.org) to get python (the version
-in the Microsoft Store lacks pythonw.exe), then use
+in the Microsoft Store is [worse in some regards](https://docs.python.org/3/using/windows.html#known-issues)), then use
 `python -m pip install PyQt5` to get PyQt5.

 #### Optional dependencies: